 As a corporate group supporting office buildings, housing, and other infrastructure necessary for daily life, the Group recognizes its social responsibility to reduce its environmental impact and conserve the environment to an even higher standard.
 To accomplish this, we believe efforts should be made throughout the entire supply chain to promote environmentally friendly, sustainable procurement.
 We have formulated Sustainable Procurement Standards summarizing basic guidelines in this area.
-We published these standards on our website in December 2018, and have notified our main business partners.
+We disclosed these standards and have notified our main business partners.

-Our Sustainable Procurement Standards specify environmental guidelines, as well as basic guidelines on six items-including compliance with laws and regulations and respect for human rights relating to labor-as standards to be complied with or actively promoted by both the Group and its suppliers.
+Our Sustainable Procurement Standards specify environmental guidelines, as well as basic guidelines on nine items-including compliance with laws and regulations and respect for human rights relating to labor-as standards to be complied with or actively promoted by both the Group and its suppliers.
+These also take into account the areas in which we request cooperation to implement the Sustainable Procurement Standards.
 The idea is to share these standards within the Group, build and operate an ordering and contract process in line with the nature of its business, and also notify and request the understanding of its business partners.
 To realize a sustainable society, we will work to promote environmentally friendly sustainable procurement throughout our supply chain.

-Procurement Standards for Environmental Awareness(Excerpt from the Mitsui Fudosan Group's Sustainable Procurement Standards)
+Procurement Standards for Environmental Awareness (Excerpt from the Mitsui Fudosan Group's Sustainable Procurement Standards)

-5. Consideration for the Environment
+7. Consideration for the Environmen